wolfwfr/vial-qmk/keyboards/keyclicks/w_corne_choc_v3/readme.md

 8. Select the `flash` button and wait until the progress bar reports 100% completion.
 9. The keyboard should now be flashed with your firmware and be operational.
 It is now safe to unplug the dongle when necessary.
+You can now reload your previously saved layout if necessary.